simalexan/battlecamp/README.md

 1. Time (represented in points, each team has 10 time points per round.)
 2. Capital (represented in cash, e.g. dollars)
-3. Marketshare (represented in percentages)
+3. Market share (represented in percentages)

 All companies operate in a single market developing a single product.